-The global precision farming/agriculture market was valued at USD 3.06 billion in 2016, owing to the growing awareness regarding Internet of Things (IoT) devices and advanced analytics among farmers.
+The global precision farming/agriculture market size was valued at USD 3.06 billion in 2016, owing to the growing awareness regarding Internet of Things (IoT) devices and advanced analytics among farmers.
 Rising trend of maximizing agricultural resources in a sustainable manner is influencing the market growth over the forecast period.

 Technologies are increasingly being developed and applied on farms to maintain sustainability in farm production.
 However, the adoption of these technologies with the aim of achieving sustainability involves uncertainty and trade-offs.
 The factors that are facilitating the adoption of sustainable farming technologies include better education and training of farmers, sharing of information, easy availability of financial resources, and increasing consumer demand for organic food.